Around the Merino--Welsh conjecture: improving Jackson's inequality: Preliminaries

-Given a graph $G=(V,E)$, the edge sets of the spanning forests of $G$ form the independent sets of a matroid $M_G$ called the cycle matroid of $G$.
-If $G$ is connected, then the basis of $M_G$ are the spanning trees of $G$.
+Another important family of matroids are the so-called cycle matroids.
+Given a graph $G=(V,E)$ we can consider the matroid $M_G$ on the ground set $E$, where $A\subseteq E$ is independent if it does not contain a cycle, that is, it is a forest.
+It is clear that it satisfies (i) and (ii), and a little inspection shows that it also satisfies (iii).
+This is called the cycle matroid of $G$, and is denoted by $M_G$.
+One can see that if $G$ is connected, then the bases of $M_G$ are the spanning trees of $G$.
+In general, the rank of a set $A\subseteq E$ is $v(G)-k(A)$, where $k(A)$ is the number of connected components of the subgraph $(V,A)$.
+A circuit of $M_G$ corresponds to the edge set of a cycle of $G$.
+We believe that understanding uniform matroids and cycle matroids is sufficient to have a good grasp on the content of this paper.

 One can define the Tutte polynomial of a matroid as where $r(S)$ is the rank of a set $S\subseteq E$.
 When $M=M_G$, then $T_{M_G}(x,y)=T_G(x,y)$.
 A loop in a matroid $M$ is an element $x\in E$ such that $r(\{x\})=0$, that is, $\{x\}\notin \mathcal{I}$, and a coloop is an element that is a loop in the dual $M^*$ of the matroid $M$.
 Equivalently, a coloop is an element that is in every base of $M$.
-For a cycle matroid $M_G$, loops correspond to loop edges and coloops correspond to bridges in the graph $G$.
+For a cycle matroid $M_G$, loops correspond to loop edges, and coloops correspond to bridges in the graph $G$.

-Hence it was suggested that the inequalities
+Hence, it was suggested that the inequalities

 may hold true for all matroids $M$ without loops and coloops.
 (These versions appear explicitly in \cite{ferroni2023merino}, but were treated much earlier without explicitly calling them conjectures.)
-Note that for general matroids, all these versions are equivalent in the following sense: if one of them is true for all matroids, then the others are also true for all matroids.
+Note that for general matroids, all these variants are equivalent in the following sense: if one of them is true for all matroids, then the others are also true for all matroids.
 Applying the maximum version to $M\oplus M^*$ with $M^*$ being the dual of $M$ leads to the multiplicative version of the conjecture.
 (Here $M\oplus N$ denotes the direct sum of the matroids $M$ and $N$.)